openstack-archive/magnetodb/doc/deploy_magnetodb_howto.rst

 Please pay attention - baseurl depends on your http server configuration Now you have repository with magnetodb and all requirements.
+Repository is used during image build and must be accessable.

 Build image with MagnetoDB